Mickey Lund

-Lund started his career as an opening batsman for the Danish team, slowly making his way down the upper order as his international career progressed.
+He started his career as an opening batsman for the Danish team, slowly making his way down the upper order as his international career progressed.
 He participated in the 2002 European Championship for his country, and in one match in the C&G Trophy competition of 2005.

 Most recently, Lund played for Denmark in Division Two of the ICC World Cricket League in 2007.